Biji-Biji-Initiative/CareerAdvices-Descrip/README.md

 # Career Advice & Job Description Platform

 A comprehensive platform designed to provide career guidance and manage job descriptions, developed by Biji-Biji Initiative.
 This platform aims to bridge the gap between job seekers and employers while offering valuable career development resources.
+Feel free to check the "Demo" file for screenshots & demo Video of the project!
+(It just needs the Open Ai tokens and everything would run perfectly!)

 ## 🚀 Quick Start